Paris Fashion Week: How to watch the virtual shows

 While digital solutions have been the only realistic way forward, Toledano says he is looking forward to the return of physical shows.
 "Our world needs more than ever creativity and imagination.
 They cannot be only digital forever," he said. " We are looking forward to welcoming again events and guests in Paris.
 Emotion and sensorial perceptions require a physical world and in-person shows."

-Until then, see all the digital presentations here.
+Until then, see all the digital presentations here and via the videos below.